08.11 Planning on Account Nominal by Cost Center

 When the first figure is submitted to a scenario, FastClose records which dimensions were used.
 Every subsequent submission to that scenario must use the same dimensions.
 If the first submission is made at Account code level, a later submission from a template that includes a Department dimension will be rejected.

-2. Save the report with a clear name — for example: Budget FY2026 — Detailed Input.
+2. And save the report with a clear name — for example: Budget FY2026 — Detailed Input.

 Step 2 - Entering data in Excel